-- 1. Student shall apply for refund by submitting the specified form - 2.
+- 1. Student shall apply for refund by submitting the specified form (RM-09-Request for Refund Form) - 2.
 Application and Admission Fees are non-refundable. - 3.
 Students who withdraw before semester commencement will be refunded 100% of the paid tuition fees. - 4.
 Students who withdraw within one week of semester commencement will forfeit the 1/3 of the tuition fees.
 The University will return 2/3 of the tuition fees. - 5.
-The entire semester tuition fee is non-refundable for students who withdraw after one week from semester(Fall -Spring) commencement.
+The entire first semester tuition fee is non-refundable for students who withdraw after one week from semester commencement.
 This includes the PDC. - 6.
 A student who is suspended or expelled from the University for disciplinary reasons forfeits all rights to any refunds.